-Figure 38.
+Figure 47.
 Simplified LNA Schematic

-The LNA supports differential output voltages as high as 4.4~V~p-p with positive and negative excursions of $\pm 1.1~V$ from a commonmode voltage of 1.5~V. The LNA differential gain sets the maximum input signal before saturation.
+The LNA supports differential output voltages as high as 4.4 V p-p with positive and negative excursions of $\pm 1.1$ V from a common-mode voltage of 1.5 V. The LNA differential gain sets the maximum input signal before saturation.
 One of three gains is set through the SPI.
-The corresponding full-scale input for the gain settings of 6, 8, and 12 is 733~mV~p-p, 550~mV~p-p, and 367~mV~p-p, respectively.
+The corresponding full-scale input for the gain settings of 15.6 dB, 17.9 dB, and 21.3 dB is 733 mV p-p, 550 mV p-p, and 367 mV p-p, respectively.
 Overload protection ensures quick recovery time from large input voltages.
 Because the inputs are capacitively coupled to a bias voltage near midsupply, very large inputs can be handled without interacting with the ESD protection.

-Low value feedback resistors and the current-driving capability of the output stage allow the LNA to achieve a low input-referred noise voltage of 0.75 nV/ $\sqrt{\rm Hz}$ (at a gain of 21.3 dB).
+Low value feedback resistors and the current-driving capability of the output stage allow the LNA to achieve a low input-referred noise voltage of $0.75~\text{nV/}\sqrt{\text{Hz}}$ (at a gain of 21.3 dB).
 This is achieved with a current consumption of only 27 mA per channel (80 mW).
 On-chip resistor matching results in precise single-ended gains, which are critical for accurate impedance control.
 The use of a fully differential topology and negative feedback minimizes distortion.
 Low second-order harmonic distortion is particularly important in second harmonic ultrasound imaging applications.
-Differential signaling enables smaller swings at each output, further reducing third-order distortion.
+Differential signaling enables smaller swings at each output, further reducing third-order harmonic distortion.